 (Pocket-lint) - Household chores like ironing, washing and vacuuming are never particularly enjoyable, we think you'll agree.
 In fact, most people hate them and the few that might enjoy them are probably getting paid to do so.

 Don't worry though, there is something that could make your life a little easier and make one of these three chores a little more fun – a robotic vacuum cleaner.

 These little smart bots are designed to ease the misery of household cleaning.
-They cannot replace the traditional vacuum cleaner in terms of cleaning power, but regular scheduled cleaning with these bots often results in a satisfactory clean and keeps your house looking far more presentable.
+They cannot replace the traditional vacuum cleaner in terms of cleaning power, but regularly scheduled cleaning with these bots often results in a satisfactory clean and keeps your house looking far more presentable.

 Neato Robotics Botvac D7

-This intelligent mapping system not only includes the ability to add no-go lines to each floor but also supports "Quick Boost" charging mode to help to robot dock for extra juice mid-clean.
+There's an eco mode on board too and the D7 allows mapping of multiple floors, with the possibility of purchasing extra charging base stations.
+The intelligent mapping system not only includes the ability to add no-go lines to each floor but also supports "Quick Boost" charging mode to help to robot dock for extra juice mid-clean.

-Dyson 360 Eye
+Dyson 360 Heurist

 Makita DRC200Z robot vacuum